 Adults between the ages of 25 and 70 years are the primary population affected by LPP; however, LPP also is occasionally observed in children [2,4,5].
 A retrospective study of 45 patients with classic LPP found a mean age of onset of 52 years .

-All three variants of LPP appear to be more common in females than in males [2,4,6].
+All three variants of LPP appear to be more common in females than in males [2,4,6,7].
 In the retrospective study of 45 patients with classic LPP mentioned above, the female to male ratio was 4:1 .
 Other studies have found less dramatic sex differences; in a retrospective study of 25 patients with LPP, the female to male ratio was 1.8:1 .
-Postmenopausal women are the primary population affected by the frontal fibrosing alopecia (FFA) variant of LPP [7-9].
-In a retrospective study of 60 women with FFA, the mean age of onset was 60 years (range 31 to 86 years) .
+Postmenopausal women are the primary population affected by the frontal fibrosing alopecia (FFA) variant of LPP [7-10].
+In a retrospective study of 355 patients with FFA (343 women and 12 men), the mean age was 56 years (range 21 to 81 years) .
 Although Graham-Little-Piccardi-Lasseur syndrome (GLPLS) can occur in males, most of the reported cases have occurred in Caucasian women between the ages of 30 and 60 years .

 Data are insufficient for definitive conclusions about racial or ethnic predilections for LPP.
 The possibility of a reduced risk in individuals of Asian origin was suggested by data from a tertiary hair center in Canada .
 Although Asians (not including East Indians) accounted for 25 percent of the 3500 patients evaluated at the center over five years, only one of the 25 patients with LPP was Asian.
 Additional studies are necessary to confirm whether there are racial or ethnic differences in the prevalence of LPP.